-VA's involvement in providing prostheses to Veterans began in 1921, when the Veterans Bureau, a predecessor agency to the Department of Veterans Affairs, was give the responsibility to provide artificial limbs and appliances to World War I Veterans.
+VA's involvement in providing prostheses to Veterans began in 1921, when the Veterans Bureau, a predecessor agency to the Department of Veterans Affairs, was given the responsibility to provide artificial limbs and appliances to World War I Veterans.

 Today, VA's Prosthetics and Sensory Aids Service is the largest and most comprehensive provider of prosthetic devices and sensory aids in the world.
 Although the term "prosthetic device" may suggest images of artificial limbs, it actually refers to any device that supports or replaces a body part or function.

-VA provides a full range of equipment and services to Veterans, ranging from items worn by the Veteran such as artificial limbs and hearing aids to those that improve accessibility, such as ramps and vehicle modifications, to devices surgically placed in the Veteran, such as hips and pacemakers.
+VA provides a full range of equipment and services to Veterans, ranging from items worn by the Veteran, such as artificial limbs and hearing aids; to those that improve accessibility, such as ramps and vehicle modifications; to devices surgically placed in the Veteran, such as hips and pacemakers.

 To help meet the lifestyle and medical needs of Veterans who have lost limbs, VA researchers develop and test a wide variety of prosthetic devices.
 VA's goal is to offer Veterans prosthetics that will restore them to their highest possible level of functioning within their families, communities, and workplaces.

 Some VA researchers are working on developing high-functioning artificial limbs that are very similar to their natural counterparts.
-Others are working on advanced wheelchair designs that promote mobility and independence for wheelchair users, and make it easier to use a wheelchair.
+Others are working on advanced wheelchair designs that promote mobility and independence for wheelchair users and make it easier to use a wheelchair.

 Still other VA researchers are using functional electrical stimulation and other technologies to help those with weak or paralyzed muscles, and developing and testing state-of-the-art adaptive devices to help those with vision or hearing loss.

 The technology involved in creating artificial limbs has come a very long way since the Civil War.
-Today's VA researchers use leading-edge technologies such as robots and nanotechnology to create lighter limbs that integrate body, mind and machine to look, feel, and respond like real arms and legs.
+Today's VA researchers use leading-edge technologies such as robots and nanotechnology to create lighter limbs that integrate body, mind, and machine to look, feel, and respond like real arms and legs.
 They are also studying ways to best match prosthetic components with amputees' needs, including those whose active lifestyles mean they need high-performance prosthetics.